jparrott06/ChirpyApp/README.md

   </details>

 - ### Delegation of Responsibilities:
-  - ASSIGNMENT 3: See Report in repo for updated info regarding this topic
+  - <b>ASSIGNMENT 3:</b> See Report in repo for updated info regarding this topic

 - ### Project Vision:
   - We are developing a social media web application modeled on Twitter, called <b><i>Chirpy!</i></b>